 We continue to believe that mid-sized growth stocks represent an attractive investment opportunity.
 The U.S. economy is among the world’s healthiest, its equity market multiples remain within their long-term historic averages, and interest rates remain quite low by historic standards.
 We believe that our portfolio of well-managed, competitively advantaged, fast growing companies will perform well in this environment.

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Asset Fund (Institutional Shares) declined 1.40% in the third quarter and modestly underperformed the Russell Midcap Growth Index by 67 basis points, mainly due to stock selection.
+The Baron Asset Fund (Institutional Shares) gained 6.69% in the fourth quarter and modestly outperformed the Russell Midcap Growth Index by 85 basis points, mainly due to stock selection.

 Back to Top